-Raker: Split Sole Intended to be used when there is soil adjacent to the wall, and/or there is a limited amount of debris next to the wall.
+Raker: Split Sole Intended to be used when there is soil adjacent to the wall, amount of debris next to the wall.
 Build as Class 3 Systems.

 RAKER SHORES: GENERAL INFORMATION

 - Raker Shores may be built in a progression, starting with Flying Raker, to stabilize the wall, followed by a group of Full Triangle Rakers (Since Full Triangle Rakers are mostly pre-fabricated, they may be installed without first installing Flying Rakers). - 2.
 Top Cleat for 4 x 4 Raker. - 24 inches with 14 16d nails for 45 degree rakers.